coynmessenger/coynmessenger/replit.md

 - June 27, 2025: Updated back to bottom button design - changed to transparent white background (60% opacity) with orange circular border for better visibility and cleaner minimal aesthetic
 - June 27, 2025: Fixed marketplace wallet modal positioning - aligned wallet modal to left edge of screen on mobile devices with full viewport width for better user experience
 - June 27, 2025: Updated messenger mobile header - made wallet icon highlighted with orange background and removed hamburger menu for cleaner interface with wallet as primary action button
+- June 27, 2025: Made COYN logo clickable in messenger - clicking the COYN logo in both desktop and mobile headers now opens the wallet sidebar for quick access to wallet features

 ## User Preferences